CJS2030: Access

 Nieman Lab

-The Columbia J-School wants to help its alums in nonprofit news pay back their student loans
+The Columbia J-School wants to help its alums in local news pay back their student loans

 Dean Cobb with student at graduation 2024